abhiwand/atk/python/intelanalytics/doc/source/ds_ml.rst

 The business goal here is to automate this logic, so that the application behind the website can make these predictions without involving an analyst or other website personnel.

-There are many other problems that are amenable to machine learning solutions.
+There are many other problems that are amenable to :term:`machine learning` solutions.
 Translation of text for example is a difficult issue.
 It is possible to use examples of pre-translated to text to enable an algorithm to "learn" how to translate text from one language to another.
 This requires many good examples of translations, but ultimately, the software learns how to translate, at least for specific languages.